andri77/AI-POC/README.md

 ## UI Testing Suite

-The project includes comprehensive UI tests located in the `tests/UI_tests` directory.
+The project includes UI tests for the Asahi Beverages website, located in the `tests/UI-Tests` directory.

 ### Prerequisites